Parsnip & Herb Soup

 13. Season with salt and pepper to taste.

-14. To serve, add swirl of coconut milk and olive oil, then top with cauliflower, chickpeas, and fresh thyme leaves.
+14. To serve, add a swirl of coconut milk and olive oil, then top with cauliflower, chickpeas, and fresh thyme leaves.

 BON APPÉTIT!